stlgo/grow-with-stl-go/README.md

     Hello world from the St. Louis Go learning Series
     ```

+4. You could, if you so chose, to create an executable of your hello world program by executing "go build main.go" this will create a main (or main.exe if you're on windows) binary

+    ```bash
+    go build main.go
+    ```

+5. You can now run your executable without the need to invoke go commands

+    ```bash
+    $ main
+    Hello world from the St. Louis Go learning Series
+    ```

 Congratulations you've now run your first Go program!

 ## Follow us further down the rabbit hole